-- cash balance earmarked as the transportation fund cash reserve for the ensuing school fiscal year by the trustees from the end-of-the-year cash balance in the transportation fund.
-Such cash reserve shall not be more than 20% of the final transportation fund budget for the ensuing school fiscal year and shall be for the purpose of paying transportation fund warrants issued by the district under the final transportation fund budget. - (4) The district levy requirement for each district's transportation fund shall be computed by: - (a) subtracting the schedule amount calculated in subsection (1) from the total preliminary transportation budget amount and, for an elementary district, adding such difference to the district obligation to finance one-third of the schedule amount as determined in subsection (2); and - (b) subtracting the amount of moneys available to reduce the property tax on the district, as determined in subsection (3), from the amount determined in subsection (4)(a) above. - (5) The county levy requirement for the financing of the county transportation reimbursement to high school districts shall be computed by adding all such requirements for all the high school districts of the county, including the county's obligation for reimbursements in joint high school districts.
+- (4) The district levy requirement for each district's transportation fund shall be computed by: - (a) subtracting the schedule amount calculated in subsection (1) from the total preliminary transportation budget amount and, for an elementary district, adding such difference to the district obligation to finance one-third of the schedule amount as determined in subsection (2); and - (b) subtracting the amount of moneys available to reduce the property tax on the district, as determined in subsection (3), from the amount determined in subsection (4)(a) above. - (5) The county levy requirement for the financing of the county transportation reimbursement to high school districts shall be computed by adding all such requirements for all the high school districts of the county, including the county's obligation for reimbursements in joint high school districts. - (6) The transportation fund levy requirements determined in subsection (4) for each district and in subsection (5) for the county shall be reported to the county commissioners on the second Monday of August by the county superintendent as the transportation fund levy requirements for the district and for the county, and such levies shall be made by the county commissioners in accordance with 20-9-142."

-- 1 (6) The transportation fund levy requirements determined in subsection (4) for each district and in 2 subsection (5) for the county shall be reported to the 3 4 county commissioners on the second Monday of August by the county superintendent as the transportation fund levy 5 requirements for the district and for the county, and such 6 levies shall be made by the county commissioners in 7 accordance with 20-9-142."
-8 - 9 Section 130.
-Section 20-15-311, MCA, is amended to 10 read: - 11 20-15-311.
-Funding sources.
-The annual operating 12 budget of a community college district shall be financed 13 from the following sources: - 14 (1) the estimated revenues to be realized from student 15 tuition and fees, except those related to community service 16 courses as defined by the board of regents; - 17 (2) a mandatory mill levy on the community college 18 district: - 19 (3) the 1-mill adult education levy authorized under 20 provisions of 20-15-305; - (4) the state general fund appropriation;
+1 Section 130.
+Section 23-5-1027, MCA, is amended to 2 read: